 The Nominating and Elections Committee shall provide ballots electronically to members at least 30 days before ballots are to be counted.
 To be counted, ballots must be received by the Chair of the Nominating and Elections Committee by the date announced on the ballot.

 Section 6.
 Counting of Ballots

 Ballots shall be counted by the Nominating and Elections Committee Chair at least two weeks before the Chapter Annual Meeting.
 Ballot count will be verified by the Nominating and Elections Committee before the business portion of the Chapter annual meeting.

 Candidates shall be declared elected upon receiving a majority of the votes cast.
 Where there are more than two candidates, a plurality shall elect.
 In the case of a tie, the election shall be determined by lot.
 The results of the election shall be announced by the Chair of the Nominating and Elections Committee at the Annual Meeting.

 Section 8.
 Taking of Office

-Newly elected officers shall take office on the following January 1, except where MLA Bylaws or instructions may provide otherwise for the Chapter Representative and Alternate Chapter Representative or for the MLA Nominating Committee member.
-Promptly after the election, the Recording Secretary shall forward a listing of the next year's Chapter officers to MLA Headquarters.
+Newly elected officers shall take office on the following January 1.
+Promptly after the election, the Immediate Past Chair shall forward a listing of the next year's Chapter officers to MLA Headquarters.

 Section 9.
 Membership Records